Biography

 Petrowska Quilico is the recipient of the Friends of Canadian Music Award from the Canadian Music Centre (CMC) and Canadian League of Composers and was selected as one of the CMC’s Ambassadors of Canadian music.
 She has been on the CBC lists of “20 Can’t-Miss Classical Pianists” and “Canada’s 25 best classical pianists”.
 She was also a co-winner of the inaugural Harry Freedman Recording Grant Award.

 She has received significant recognition for a lifetime devoted to her art.
 CBC Radio Two named her to the In Concert Hall of Fame, celebrating the greatest Canadian classical musicians of all time, past and present.
-Quilico has received 3 President’s Esteemed Research Awards in 2021, 2022 and in 2023 for Distinguished Honours.
+Quilico has received 4 Research Awards in 2021, 2022, 2024 and in 2023, a President’s Esteemed Research Award for Distinguished Honours.
 When the Order of Canada appointments were announced in 2020, Christina Petrowska Quilico was cited “for her celebrated career as a classical and contemporary pianist, and for championing Canadian music.”
 Her 2023 schedule attests to this citation, with the launch of two new CDs on the Canadian Music Centre’s Centrediscs label.
 Shadow & Light: Canadian Double Concertos by Larysa Kuzmenko, Alice Ping Yee Ho and Christos Hatzis, recorded with violinist Marc Djokic and Sinfonia Toronto conducted by Nurhan Arman, .
 Blaze, featuring solo piano music by Ho, makes its debut in April.
 The concerto CD is funded by the Ontario Arts Council and FACTOR.

 Christina Petrowska Quilico, Marc Djokic, Nurhan Arman, Sinfonia Toronto

 Further recordings are in the works.
 In fall 2022, Petrowska Quilico received a $30,000 grant from the Canada Council for the Arts for composer Frank Horvat to create More Rivers, a solo piano suite that she will record and tour.
 Inspired by her three-CD recording of the massive Rivers cycle by Ann Southam, the initiative also involves developing further projects related to music and the environment.
-Another new CD will feature the premiere of Nocturnes by https://davidjaeger.ca/, which uses several of her own poems as inspiration.
+Another new CD Games of the Night Wind on Navona/Parma Records features the premiere of Nocturnes by https://davidjaeger.ca/, which uses several of her own poems as inspiration.

 Not to be overlooked are her concerto performances in 2023.
 On March 25, she gave the Toronto-area premiere of the Piano Concerto in One Movement by African-American composer Florence Price, with the York Chamber Ensemble and Music Director Michael Berec.
 And on October 21, she performed the Piano Concerto by Polish composer Witold Lutosławski with the Kindred Spirits Orchestra and Maestro Kristian Alexander and Lutoslawski’s Paganini Variations.